Police identify victims, gunman and armed bystander in Indiana mall shooting

 "But I'm going to tell you, the real hero of the day is the citizen that was lawfully carrying a firearm in that food court and was able to stop this shooter almost as soon as he began," Ison said.

-There were at least 433 active shooter attacks in the US from 2000 to 2021, according to the data analysis.
+There were at least 434 active shooter attacks in the US from 2000 to 2021, according to the ALERRT data.
 Active shooter attacks were defined as those in which one or more shooters killed or attempted to kill multiple unrelated people in a populated place.

-Of those 433 active shooter cases, an armed bystander shot the attacker in 22 of the incidents.
-In 10 of those, the "good guy" was a security guard or an off-duty police officer, the Times reported.
+Of those 434 active shooter cases, an armed bystander shot the attacker in 22 of the incidents.
+In 10 of those, the "good guy" was a security guard or an off-duty police officer, the ALERRT data said.

 Gunman had minor offenses on his record, police say